FreedominaStonyField/Chorequesttracker/README.md

 Save any pending changes before running diagnostics to ensure the simulation matches the configuration you expect.

+### Regression Check: Admin Regeneration

+To confirm the reward pool stays bounded after repeated regenerations:

+1. Open the Admin Control Center and note the configured reward pool value.
+2. Without completing any chores, click **Regenerate today's quests** at least five times.
+3. Flip a chore card after each regeneration and confirm the revealed reward never exceeds the configured pool.
+4. Optionally complete a chore, regenerate again, and verify the remaining rewards match the leftover budget instead of gaining an extra base pool.

 Feel free to expand the chore library, tweak reward pools, or drop in real authentication to turn this prototype into your own productivity game.